CZ-NIC/knot/doc/reference.rst

 ----------------

-This option triggers the automatic generation of reverse PTR records based on A/AAAA records in the specified zone.
+This option triggers the automatic generation of reverse PTR records based on A/AAAA records in the specified zones.
 The entire generated zone is automatically stored in the journal.

 Current limitations:

-- Only one zone to be reversed can be specified.
 - Is slow for large zones (even when changing a little).
+- Recomputes all reverse records upon any change in any of the reversed zones.

 *Default:* none